 What do you think?
 Is big agriculture as it’s practiced today by definition unsustainable?
 If so, what’s the solution?

 Catch up on the Go Local!
-Challenge here.
+Challenge here (link no longer available).

 There are affiliate links in this post, including Amazon and Food Renegade.
 See my full disclosure statement here.